+Most of us know how important water is to our survival; our bodies are made up of over 70% water and it is important to keep those reserves replenished so our body can maintain its processes.
 Research has shown that our brains are 75% water and dehydration causes our brains to shrink, leading to an array of negative neurological and psychological effects.
-According to two recent studies from the University of Connecticut’s Human Performance Laboratory, even mild dehydration can have negative consequences for your mood, ability to think clearly, and energy level.
+According to two recent studies from the University of Connecticut’s Human Performance Laboratory, even mild dehydration can have negative consequences on your mood, ability to think clearly, and energy level.

 Dehydration and Mood

 If you find yourself often feeling irritated, nervous, or sluggish, you may be dehydrated.
 Dehydration affects our thoughts and feelings by slowing our circulation, which lowers blood flow, meaning less oxygen travels to your brain and it is not able to function properly.
 When the neurons in our brains that detect dehydration signal the mood-regulating parts of our brains that we are experiencing dehydration, our brain’s dopamine and serotonin balances are thrown off and this can have disastrous effects on mood.

 Additionally, researchers have studied that there are associations between dehydration and mood, most commonly manifesting in feelings of decreased alertness, fatigue, and tension.
 Not exactly the best result for a working organization.
 This can lead to increased fatigue and sleepiness, as well as lower vigor and alertness levels and increased confusion.
 However, the subjects of this study reported an immediate increase in alertness and happiness when they were provided water.